 The right solution for military, police and sportsmen when ruggedness and reliability count.
 Shoot with both eyes open - as fast as you can aim.
-The Mepro 21 is a maintenance-free, dual illuminated, "red dot" reflex sight especially designed for quick and instinctive accurate shooting.
-Originally developed for the IDF, this advanced optical sight is perfect while on the move in close-quarters where the use of both eyes is critical.
-The Mepro 21 provides instant, all light aiming without batteries.
+The Mepro 21 is a maintenance-free, dual illuminated, red dot reflex sight especially designed for quick and instinctive accurate shooting.
+Originally developed for the IDF, this advanced optical sight is perfect while on the move in close quarters where the use of both eyes is critical.
+The Mepro 21 provides instant, all light aiming without batteries, and can work in tandem with a magnifying scope.
 Adapters are available for all the common mounts (Weaver or Picatinny rails, M16 carry handle, NATO, etc).

 Please Note: This description may represent a general group of products.
 Please read the item's title and specifications for more specific information about this particular item.

 The M21 is my first step into the red dot arena and I really like it.
 I got the triangle version which allows pin point accuracy by using the tip of the triangle and fast on target with the bulk of the triangle, for three gun or other events.

 Received my M-21T this afternoon.
 Really fast shipping and the best price found anywhere.
 I decided to go with the triangle reticle as it seems to be the best solution for both CQB and 300m ranges.
 Quick trip to my close by range and I found it perfect.
 Co-witness is good with my front BUIS on the flat-top AR.
 Only two clicks on adjustments were necessary to zero.
 Probably good enough right out of the box for less than 100 yard use.
 I'm very well pleased and highly recommend this reflex sight for anyone!
 Buy it from Hinterland Outfitters.

 I've owned numerous red dot-style sights over the years, including Eotechs, Aimpoints, Trijicons and an earlier version of the Meprolight M21 w/Bullseye reticle.